bjwo/bjwo.github.io/_posts/2018-07-01-day0-preface.md

 As I am planning to do another trip this summer, I am now documenting this on my blog and also including the pics and info from my instagram account.

+## Staying Clean(ish)

+### Laundry

+Keeping clothes clean on the road requires a bit of planning ahead.
+As I like to stay out in the wild and on the road as much as possible, this is what I did for laundry: I have a dry bag out of rigid PVC material.
+So for laundry I just need a tap for water and then some sink or toilet to dispose of the dirt water.
+I brought powdered laundry detergent with me.
+So I let my clothes soak with the detergent, then work it with my hands, and then did 2 or 3 rinse cycles.
+Then I hung my clothes all around my bicycle.

+### Personal Hygiene

+* Public Swimming Pools / Beaches
+* Gyms
+* Golf clubs (they even let us use the sauna for free several times)
+* Water taps / wells in the wild

+Whenever I found a place to shower, I typically also do some quick laundry as described above.

 ## Finding places to sleep

 ### Germany